-(You're reading all posts by Nicole Martinelli) Nicole Martinelli is a San Francisco native who has lived in Milan and Florence, Italy.
-She's written for Wired.com, The New York Times and Newsweek.
+(You're reading all posts by Nicole Martinelli) Nicole Martinelli heads up Cult of Mac Magazine, our weekly publication available on iTunes.
 You can find her on Twitter and Google+.
-If you're doing something new/cool that's Apple-related, email her about it.
+If you're doing something new, cool and Apple-related, email her.

 About Nicole Martinelli